Don’t be fooled by the name. It may be called a pond, and by comparison to neighboring Riffe Lake, perhaps it is.

 Channel catfish have been stocked at Swofford Pond, at least one year reportedly in the realm of 2,000 of the bottom-feeding fish planted into the lake in October.

-Catfish stocking isn’t necessarily done on a regular schedule, but authorities keep the fishery going as needed.
+Catfish stocking isn’t necessarily done on a regular schedule, but authorities keep the fishery going as needed, and it ranks as one of the better catfish fishing holes in Western Washington.

 Catfish are famous, or infamous, for eating virtually anything.